projectsolace/solace-react-native/README.md

 https://developer.apple.com/xcode/downloads/

 ### Installing Backend

 ```
 git clone https://github.com/jennyrchan/solace-admin
 ```

-Make sure PostgreSQL is running and in the project directory run
+Make sure PostgreSQL is running and in your project directory, run

 ```
 npm install
 ```

-to seed the database
+To seed the database

 ```
 npm run seed
 ```

-then, to start the server run
+Then to start the server, run

 ```
 npm start
 ```

-and connect to localhost:1337
+and connect to localhost:1337.

-You can login with:
+You can log in with:

-Username: anuj@anuj.anuj
+Email: anuj@anuj.anuj
-PW: 123
+Password: 123

 ### Installing Client-Side